Sacramento 6 Drive-In

 Sacramento, CA 95827

-Opened in 1972 by the Syufy Corp (now Century Theatres) as a five-screener, a sixth screen was added in the early 1980’s.
+Opened on June 28, 1973 by Syufy Enterprises (now Century Theatres) as a five-screener, a sixth screen was added in 1976.

 Sadly, this theater, like many Century outdoor operations, was allowed to rapidly decline in appearance and upkeep over several years.
 Even recorded announcements of titles and showtimes have been nearly impossible to get.